6 Reasons You Need to Wear Sunscreen in Winter

 The dangers are even indoors

 Even if you work in an office all day long, you shouldn’t skip sunscreen.
 This is especially true if you sit near a window or drive to work.
 According to the Skin Cancer Foundation, glass blocks UVB rays well, but not UVA rays.
 The same goes for glass windows on planes, buses, and in cars, per the Skin Cancer Foundation.
-Even this small does of sunlight may impact your skin.
+Even this small dose of sunlight may impact your skin.
 One study found that people sitting near windows had more wrinkles and deeper crow’s feet on the side of their faces exposed to the window.
 Of course, there’s also the blue light from computers and screens that may be a concern.
 Some research shows too much blue light exposure may lead to cell abnormalities and death.
 But the jury is still out exactly what blue light does to the skin as other research shows blue light might be effective for treating acne.
 Either way, smoothing on sunscreen isn’t going to hurt.

 Winter sports put you at higher risk of UV exposure